The Carters of Elm Street: Carrie Carter Talent Search

 A nationwide talent search in the spring of 1940 offered women an opportunity to appear on The Carters of Elm Street with two winners selected, one between ages 15 and 25 and the other over 25.
 Women who entered the contest could make a recording in any of the 85 cities in which the program was broadcast.
 They could read their own material or read from a script from the program.
 Local winners' recordings were forwarded to regional centers, with judges in Chicago selecting the national winners from those who survived regional competition.

 Each winner received a two-week contract to be on the program at $112 per week with living expenses paid for the 14 days.
 The cost of travel to Chicago was also paid for the winners.
 Parts were written "to fit the acting ability and personality of the winners".

 Virginia Payne inspired the contest as a way of helping women get a start in radio.
-More than 10,000 applicants submitted recordings, with Thelma Hansen of Lowell, Massachussetts, winning in the younger division and Ethel Chase Christie of Eugene, Oregon, winning in the older group.
+More than 10,000 applicants submitted recordings, with Thelma Hansen of Lowell, Massachusetts, winning in the younger division and Ethel Chase Christie of Eugene, Oregon, winning in the older group.
 Actress Lillian Gish was one of the judges, as was Mona Kent, who wrote for the program.
 The other judges were a broadcast executive from WGN radio, a talent scout for MGM studio, and a columnist for Movie and Radio Guide magazine.